 Additionally, you may choose to top-dress grain or other food items.
 Unfortunately, much of the nutritional balance is lost as the goats will sometimes not eat enough of the minerals they need for the day when their feed is top-dressed.
 Overall, most goat owners maintain the best method is to place loose minerals in a separate feeding bowl and ensure it is offered free choice to your goats around the clock.

 Regardless of which method you choose to go with, always ensure your minerals are specifically formulated for goats.
 Sheep formulas or sheep & goat mixtures will not contain enough copper to keep your goats healthy.
 Also, be sure to take note of the salt or sodium content in a loose mineral.
-Anything more than 20% is too much, and your goats may stop eating the minerals before meeting their daily mineral needs.
+Anything over 20% is too much, and your goats may stop eating the minerals before meeting their daily needs.

 Tooth Damage in Goats That Eat Dirt

-Once changes are made to your goat’s diet, it may take some time for them to stop eating dirt, rocks, or other non-food items.
+Once changes are made to your goat’s diet, it may take some time for them to stop eating dirt, rocks, sand, or other non-food items.
 You might worry about their dental health since eating rocks can’t possibly be healthy for their teeth.
 This is a valid concern since, as ruminants, goats will process their food multiple times by regurgitating coarse food and chewing on it numerous times throughout the day to break it down even further.

 Luckily for your goat’s teeth, the lower chamber of the stomach is where the stones and clumps of dirt will end up.
 This is also where the most processed food goes.
 This means they will not be regurgitating food from this stomach chamber, so there is little to no risk of chewing their cud and damaging a tooth on a stone.